 Press the mixture into the gaps using a pointing trowel.
 Brush away any excess once finished and sponge down paving slabs to remove any dirt or debris.
 Wait a minimum of 24 hours before moving onto the next step.

 'Consider adding touches of metal as a final flourish.
 Variegated copper planters are a fabulous addition, or I love to add a metal sculpture,' says designer Katharine Pooley.
 'A simple orb or sphere in an urban environment works well, especially when contrasted with soft leafy planting.'

 How much does it cost to build a patio?

-'The cost of a patio build can come in at anywhere between £6k ($7.5k) and £25k ($32k), depending on size and scope of project, with a 60/40 split between labour and materials / waste removal,' says Tony Woods, Design Director at Garden Club London.
+'The total patio cost, including building, can come in at anywhere between $7.5K/£6K and $32K/£25K, depending on the size and scope of project, with a 60/40 split between labor and materials / waste removal,' says Tony Woods, design director at Garden Club London.